 - Unlawful detainer – when a tenancy has been terminated in some fashion, including a termination for violations of the lease.

 - So-called “expedited eviction” – usually when occupants of a rental property have engaged in illegal drug activity.

-Evictions for rent non-payment
+Evictions for nonpayment of rent

 A landlord is not required to provide the signed statement form to a tenant.
 It is the tenant’s responsibility to obtain the form, complete it, and submit it to the landlord or the landlord’s attorney.

 If the tenant gives a landlord the signed statement required by the CDC order before a lawsuit is filed, the landlord can go ahead and file for eviction anyway.

 Whether the tenant gives the landlord a CDC declaration before or after an eviction case is filed for nonpayment of rent, the case can proceed as follows:

 - The landlord can ask the court to conduct a hearing on the veracity of the tenant’s CDC declaration.
 If the court finds the declaration is untruthful in any respect, the case can proceed normally.

 - Even if the court finds the CDC declaration is truthful, the landlord can proceed to obtain an eviction judgment.
 However, the actual eviction cannot take place until after Dec.
 31, 2020.